Active Whitening Charcoal Toothpaste

 Toothpaste in a jar looks criminally suspect.
 In the case of this offering, the outcome is far from it.

-This fluoride, glycerin, and gluten-free elixir come loaded with antibacterial and detoxifying agents to extract gums and teeth to balance natural bacteria in the mouth.
+This fluoride, glycerin, and gluten-free elixir comes loaded with antibacterial and detoxifying agents to extract gums and teeth to balance natural bacteria in the mouth.

-A variety of infused oils attribute to the remineralization of enamel while fighting off mouth infections and bad breath.
+Various infused oils contribute to the remineralization of enamel while fighting off mouth infections and bad breath.

-As all is put in motion, activated charcoal goes to work for tarter and plaque cleanup.
+As all is put in motion, activated charcoal works for tarter and plaque cleanup.

 $12.99 at Amazon.com

-Oral hygiene is very important, but some people have been using charcoal for other health purposes.
+Oral hygiene is critical, but some have used charcoal for other health purposes.

-Their effectiveness is still something that is questionable, but you are more than welcome to try them and share your results with us. :
+Their effectiveness is questionable, but you are welcome to try them and share your results with us. :

 • Anti-aging remedy: Charcoal contains potent compounds that can help produce a healthier and more radiant complexion.